AndrewSeldon/dragonsworn/docs/index.md

 One of the \~4 [r/whitecloaks](https://reddit.com/r/whitecloaks) mods at the time approaching the subreddit's restriction was Asian.
 Another mod, [/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12), makes a pretty poor Nazi indeed.
 He's interracially married and between the 33 descendants of his and his wife's parents (and the spouses thereof), there are only 5 with any white ancestry.
 The others are a mix of Latino, Indian, and black.
 And yet not one of those individuals has expressed a negative opinion of his character, preferring instead to good-naturedly mock his nerdity.

-As for the alphabet soup demographic, while [/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12 has opinions that would make many WoT fans angry (but which he declines to share in such forums as ours), he clarifies that (a) he bears no ill will towards anyone of any identity or orientation, and (b) a certain longtime male friend of his is attracted to other men.
-When they see each other, the friend almost always goes out of his way to tell Andrew he misses him and wishes he could spend more time with him and his wife, who is extremely fond of said friend.
-As for inceldom, Andrew and his wife are biological parents.
+As for the alphabet soup demographic, while [/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12) has opinions that would make many WoT fans angry (but which he declines to share in such forums as ours), he clarifies that (a) he bears no ill will towards anyone of any identity or orientation, and (b) a certain longtime male friend of his is attracted to other men.
+When they see each other, the friend almost always goes out of his way to tell /u/ncsuandrew12 he misses him and wishes he could spend more time with him and his wife, who is extremely fond of said friend.
+As for inceldom, /u/ncsuandrew12 and his wife are biological parents.

 None of the Dragonsworn leadership has noted any racism from the others even in their behind-closed-doors communications.
 As for the alphabet soup demographic, the longest-serving [r/whitecloaks](https://reddit.com/r/whitecloaks) mod after founder /u/sneedmemesanddreams was *very* vocal in his support for them.
 He's a professional artist working on commission; hardly the generally accepted image of a Nazi.